-Design: CRC is in the thirtieth month of their contract and is continuing design activities.
+Design: CRC is in the thirty-first month of their contract and is continuing design activities.
 DGS (the AHJ for Ashburn Station) reserved accepting the Preliminary Design until CRC revised and re-submitted the Ashburn Station design to address DGS comments.
 The 60% submittal for the Ashburn Station was received on March 20, 2015, and MWAA and DGS performed parallel reviews.
 During the May 6, 2015 update meeting, MWAA reported that the 60% was "accepted as noted" during the last week of April 2015.
-The design of the Project is expected to continue through May 7, 2016.
+The design of the Project is expected to continue through May 5, 2016.

 CRC has submitted all of the 90 percent design submittals in November 2015.
-Overall design is 95% complete with two 100% Design submittals remaining to be submitted in February 2016.
-All but five of the Issued for Permit (IFP) submittals have been completed with two due in January 2016.
-99% of the design IFC will be completed by January 2016 with the exception of peripheral non-system work.
+Overall design is 96% complete with two 100% Design submittals remaining to be submitted in February 2016.
+All but three of the Issued for Permit (IFP) submittals have been completed with one due in February 2016.
+99% of the design IFC was completed in January 2016 with the exception of peripheral non-system work.

-There is a design issue with regard to the access to the tie-breaker stations.
-CRC has proposed a design which requires access to the rear of the DC circuit breaker enclosure be gained from outside the building.
+There was a design issue with regard to the access to the tie-breaker stations.
+CRC proposed a design that required access to the rear of the DC circuit breaker enclosure be gained from outside the building.
 Although this configuration was used in Phase 1 of the Project and is used by other transit properties, WMATA believes this configuration exposes WMATA employees to an increased risk of electrical shock or burns, and exposes the equipment to the intrusion of dirt, debris and precipitation when the rear door of the building is opened.
-WMATA has formally notified MWAA that the proposed configuration is not acceptable.
-WMATA has disapproved any submittals that incorporate this tie-breaker configuration and has requested that MWAA provide a hazard analysis.
-The pros and cons of the two designs need to be documented and be presented to the Chief Executive Officers of WMATA and MWAA for resolution as soon as possible to avoid potential schedule impact.
-As of the January 6, 2016 meeting, this issue still has not been resolved and there is potential for further schedule delay if not resolved soon.
-The Hazard Analysis of the access to the tie-breaker stations has been submitted to WMATA and WMATA's response is now anticipated at the end of January 2016.
+WMATA formally notified MWAA that the proposed configuration is not acceptable.
+WMATA disapproved any submittals that incorporated this tie-breaker configuration and requested that MWAA provide a hazard analysis.
+A Hazard Analysis dated October 15, 2015 was submitted to WMATA by MWAA.
+At the February 3, 2016 Update Meeting, WMATA reported that a letter dated February 3, 2016 to MWAA stated that the mitigation concepts were acceptable to WMATA, subject to eleven conditions.

 Commonwealth of Virginia's Stormwater Management Regulations: MWAA has also requested that CRC comply with the latest stormwater management regulations.
 MWAA explained that the changes to revised stormwater regulations require that instead of constructing water retention ponds, CRC will be required to construct a variety of water treatment facilities that focus on water quantity and treating water quality.
 CRC plans to integrate the stormwater redesign into design and construction schedules.
 During the June 5, 2014 meeting, MWAA explained that CRC is required to comply with the Commonwealth of Virginia's SWM Part II-B criteria.
-MWAA added that although the Virginia Stormwater Management Program (VSMP) Construction Permit allows CRC to be "grand-fathered" into the prior regulations, Virginia Department of Environmental Quality (DEQ) encouraged CRC to comply with the revised criteria to be current with the regulations.
+MWAA added that although the

+Virginia Stormwater Management Program (VSMP) Construction Permit allows CRC to be "grand-fathered" into the prior regulations, Virginia Department of Environmental Quality (DEQ) encouraged CRC to comply with the revised criteria to be current with the regulations.
 In addition, MWAA made a policy decision to implement the revisions to be compliant with the latest regulations.